QC-Automation-Suite/P3-QC/Documentation/ReadMe_QCSchedulerAssistant.md

 ## MVP Features

-- [x] Assign Quality Auditors to batches based on their skillsets.
+- [x] Assign quality auditors to batches based on their skillsets.
-- [x] Identify Secondary Auditors based on their skillsets.
+- [x] Identify secondary auditors based on their skillsets.
 - [x] Track PTO Status of trainers and QC analysts.
-- [x] Remove Batches that are past their end date.
+- [x] Remove batches that are past their end date.
 - [x] Generate a PDF report and send it as an attachment via email.

 ### Stretch Goal Features

-- Automatically Schedule Showcase
+- Automatically schedule showcase.

 ---